dahouabdelghani/dahouabdelghani.github.io/_pages/cv.md

 ======
 * B.S. in computer science and intelligent systems from the University of Ahmad Draia, Adrar, Algeria in 2012
 * M.S. in computer science and intelligent systems from the University of Ahmad Draia, Adrar, Algeria in 2014
 * Ph.D in computer science at Wuhan University of Technology, Wuhan, Hubei, China.
-2019 (expected)
+2019

 <!-- Work experience
 ======